Flight-Free-UK/flight_free_uk_website/source/posts/lets-get-down-to-business.html.markdown

 This is entirely plausible.
 Firstly, people have formed new habits.

+> "Because of the changes made during Covid, 50% of business travel is gone for good.
+People have formed new habits"

 Zoom revenue leapt 355% in the three months to 31st July 2020 compared to the previous year.
 People who might have been sceptical about Zoom will have discovered that, actually, it works really well, especially when everyone does it.
 One person dialling in doesn’t really work.
 But when everyone’s on an equal footing, all appearing on screen with the same set up, it is a perfectly effective way to hold meetings.

 It’s good for inclusivity too.
 People can join the meeting who wouldn’t otherwise have been able to attend.
 Reducing travel time and time away from family is good for wellbeing.
 Perhaps most importantly, it’s cost effective.
 Businesses are always looking to cut costs and if this is acceptable to their staff, it works.

-Secondly, businesses are starting to take the climate crisis seriously.
+### Secondly, businesses are starting to take the climate crisis seriously.

 We were talking about the climate crisis long before we were talking about the health crisis of Covid-19.
 There is lots of evidence that people’s concern about climate change has not been impacted by the pandemic – it remains high.
 So Big Business in particular is feeling the pressure to come out with a net zero strategy.
 If emissions from buildings and workplaces are being cut, business travel will stand out as a problem area.

-For example, the accountancy firm EY has committed to cut its whole company emissions to net zero by 2025, and reduce business travel emissions by 35%.
-EY has 300,00 employees in over 150 countries, so that’s significant. \[find link]
+For example, the [accountancy firm EY](https://www.ey.com/en_uk/news/2021/01/ey-announces-ambition-to-be-carbon-negative-in-2021) has committed to cut its whole company emissions to net zero by 2025, and reduce business travel emissions by 35%.
+EY has 300,00 employees in over 150 countries, so that’s significant.

 Up till now, companies have been relying on offsetting.
 There’s been a realisation that they’re going to have to do a lot better than that in future.

 Post-recession, we saw that the people in charge of the pursestrings were looking to cut flights for financial reasons.
 The conversation has moved on from there and employees are now expecting their firms to come out with climate commitments.

+> "Companies have been relying on offsetting.
+There’s been a realisationthey’re going to have to do a lot better in future. "

-This reduction in business flights might be good for the climate, and for businesses and their employees, but what about the airlines?
+### This reduction in business flights might be good for the climate, and for businesses and their employees, but what about the airlines?

 On average, business and first class tickets are five times the price of an economy seat, and many airlines rely on that revenue in order to offer low prices for the rest of the seats.

-How is this going to affect airlines’ business models?
+### How is this going to affect airlines’ business models?

 It’s the long-haul routes that have those premium seats available that are going to suffer.
 For transatlantic routes, 10% of tickets are for premium seats, and they make up 50% of the revenue.
 So you don’t need to lose many of those passengers before the profitability of that journey starts to come into question.
 So do you reduce frequency of flights?
 Push up prices on other seats?